The Agony-Filled Lives and Miserable Deaths of Monkeys in Murray’s Lab

 National Institutes of Health (NIH) experimenter Elisabeth Murray used a monkey named Chaplin and five others to death so she could publish a paper probing these not-so-burning questions: Would the monkeys attribute feelings to animated shapes on a video screen?
 Would they interpret shapes bumping into each other as “fighting” or, maybe, “mocking”?
 She snuffed out the lives of numerous monkeys for this mockery of scientific investigation.

-Murray’s experiments are ridiculous almost beyond imagination and easily skewered, which we’ve done.
+Murray’s experiments on monkeys are ridiculous almost beyond imagination and easily skewered, which we’ve done.
 But there are very real consequences for living, breathing, sensitive beings while she plays U.S. taxpayers for fools in a long con funded by NIH, bilking them of more than $50 million to continue the suffering of these monkeys who lived, were tormented daily, and died—all for one woman’s hubris.

 We know about Chaplin and the others only from federal records, but it’s enough to show that they were regarded as nothing more than experimental tools with expiration dates and no value beyond Murray’s aspirations.